matthew7j2014/pokemon-5e/campaign.md

 ### Route 3

+*Leaving Pewter City behind, the cobbled streets give way to a winding dirt path that stretches eastward toward the looming silhouette of Mt.
+Moon.
+The route feels different from the well-traveled roads you've walked before—wilder, more untamed.
+Ancient oak trees line the path.*

+*As you walk, the familiar sounds of civilization fade, replaced by the rustle of tall grass and the distant cry of Spearow overhead.
+The air carries a strange quality here, a subtle electric tension that makes the hair on your arms stand up occasionally.*

+*Most unsettling of all is Mt.
+Moon itself, growing larger with each step.
+The mountain's peaks cut sharp against the sky, and there's something wrong about the way the light hits its stone faces.
+Even from this distance, you can feel it—a low hum that's not quite audible, more felt than heard.*

+*The path ahead winds through meadows and patches of dense forest, with small streams and lakes.
+But today, you notice, there are fewer travelers than there should be.
+The route feels strangely empty, as if others have decided to avoid this particular journey.*

 #### Hidden Items Table
 ##### Pokeball crafting notes
 Looks like someone has been keeping notes on some items that can be used when crafting pokeballs to give them extra capabilities.